Robert William Cole: The Death Trap (1907)

-Germany, France, and Russia go to war with Britain (the French under duress, the others willingly), destroy the British fleet, and invade southern England.
+Germany, France, and Russia go to war with Britain, the French under duress, the others willingly.
+They destroy the British fleet, and invade southern England.
 Britain is nearly defeated and as profiteering, government bungling and the acts of German agents bring the country close to revolution, a heroic general is called upon to lead the country to victory.
-With the aid of the Japanese navy (the Japanese remembering Britain as allies from their war with Russia), the General engages the German fleet at the last moment.
-France switches sides just before the battle, and the enemy fleet is turned away.
-Pickering & Chatto have included this book in their 2000 "British Future Fiction" series.
+With the aid of the Japanese navy (the Japanese remember Britain as allies during war with Russia), he engages the German fleet at the last moment.
+France switches sides prior to the battle, and the enemy fleet is turned away.
+Included in Pickering & Chatto's 2000 British Future Fiction series.